 - Have you had any other treatment(s)?
 Did the treatment(s) provide relief?

 After you have answered all of these questions, your specialist will discuss the different arthritis treatment options available.
 Most patients are started on a conservative treatment regimen, which might include a prescription for anti-inflammatory medication, Physical Therapy or an exercise program, use of a heating pad and lifestyle modifications.
 If this conservative approach does not provide at least some relief after several weeks, more aggressive measures may be tried.
 Alternatives include steroid injections or, for the knees only, injections of a hylauronic acid joint lubricant.
 Many people will find that at least one of these options provides some relief; however, if nothing works to relieve the pain and stiffness, surgery or pain management may be the only remaining options.

 Surgery is only considered as an option for patients who have intractable pain and cannot function as they desire.
 There are a variety of surgical options depending upon the joint affected.
 They are:

 - Hip Arthroscopy

 - Reverse Shoulder Replacement

-Visit our virtual Patient Center to learn more about Orthopaedic and Spine Specialists or to try out our Patient Portal.
-To make an appointment for arthritis treatment, call (757) 596-1900.
+Call (757) 596-1900 to schedule an appointment for arthritis treatment.
+Visit our Contact Us page for information on office hours.
 Our office is located in Newport News, VA.
 We are 40 minutes from Virginia Beach and an hour from Richmond, VA.